pvdz/preval/tests/cases/normalize/expressions/assignments/do_while/auto_ident_unary_typeof_simple.md

 ## Todos triggered

-- (todo) do we want to support ObjectExpression as expression statement in free loops?
+- (todo) do we want to support TemplateLiteral as expression statement in free loops?
+- (todo) objects in isFree check

 ## Globals